tsupplis/cpm86-kernel/README.md

 ## Playing with CP/M-86

 To test, the PCE emulator and cpmtools are needed.
-PCE can be found at http://www.hampa.ch/pce/.
+PCE can be found at http://www.hampa.ch/pce/. the images relased also work with qemu.

 - Patched CP/M-86 running in the PCE Emulator
 <p align="center">